-South Carolinians generate an estimated 4.6 million waste tires every year or roughly 12,600 per day.
+South Carolinians generate an estimated 4.6 million waste tires every year - about 12,600 per day.
 If improperly managed, waste tires pose a potential risk to human health and the environment.
 If recycled, waste tires can be made into many products or used as an alternative fuel source.

 The S.C.
 Solid Waste Policy and Management Act of 1991 bans the disposal of whole tires in landfills and places a $2 fee on each new tire purchased.
 This fee is used to properly manage and recycle waste tires, reduce illegal dumping and encourage new uses for old tires.